 Birthday treats may be passed out during the last few minutes of the school day.
 Homemade treats are not allowed.
 Treats must be pre-packaged or prepared in a state-licensed kitchen facility.
-Private party invitations may only be distributed to the student's homeroom classmates and only if all are included.
+Birthday party invitations may only be distributed to the student's homeroom classmates or grade level if all are included.